stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

 ![](https://github.com/stephanewerner/SPLUS_GalaxyClusterCatalogue/blob/main/SPLUS_DR1_catalogue.png)

-The second table contains all the detections made by PZWAV, without a S/N cut.
+The second table contains all the detections made by PzWav, without a S/N cut.
 As shown in Werner et al submitted, the completeness is low for this table, and there are other issues as discussed in the paper.

 # about the columns